gr-blog/gregros.dev/posts/typescript/01/treating-types-as-values-with-type-level-maps.post.md

 })
 ```

 This works, but we’re not type checking anything, introducing the possibility of sneaky bugs.
 Ideally, we’d like TypeScript to check event names and info objects, as well as handler signatures.

-Let’s look at a 2nd approach.
+Let’s look at a second approach.
 ## Approach B: hand-coding everything
 One way to achieve that is to hand-code an overload signature for each method and every type of event, like this: